UKEV sponsored MOVE European Mobility Fellowships 2023

 - Apply for the placement through the specific forms found here

 UKEV will award two Fellowships in this round.
-Applications will open on 15th March 2022 and will close on 29th April 2022.
+Applications are open now and will close on 1st June 2023.
 It is anticipated that successful applicants will be informed within one month of the closing date and will be able to plan their travel immediately after that.
 The Fellowship funds will be paid by BACS into the recipients’ bank account on production of a completed expenses form together with suitable receipts for travel and subsistence, at the end of the placement.